AnamtaAbbas/Spotify-Clone/README.md

 # Spotify-Clone
-This is a spotify clone that is built using HTML,CSS,and JavaScript
+This is a spotify clone that is built using HTML,CSS,and JavaScript.